 Yogi brand’s “perfect energy, vanilla spice” tea is the most caffeinated tea I’ve been able to find.
 It has ALMOST as much as a cup of coffee.

 WARNING: not every grocery store carries this.
 I’ve seen it at Target for around $5/ box.
 Otherwise it’s $20 for 6 boxes in bulk on Amazon and that’s the cheapest I’ve seen it!

 Yogi has a bunch of different flavors, but not all are equally caffeinated.
 This “vanilla spice perfect energy” is the highest caffeinated one I’ve found!
 Just helpin’ out my fellow addicts!

 To drugs and also to extra things.
 This is my biggest tip for your first trimester!
 While many women feel first trimester symptoms beyond the first trimester, a lot only feel horrible for those first few weeks.
 Often the morning sickness will last from 6-7 weeks until about 12-14 weeks.

-Obviously, you need to follow through with prior commitments that are super important, but otherwise just let a lot of stuff go.
-And, this is not the time to start a new class or begin a volunteer project.
+Obviously, you need to follow through with prior commitments that are super important, but otherwise, I’d encourage you to let a lot of stuff go during the pregnancy.
+Pregnancy is probably not the time to start a new class or begin a volunteer project.